MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/manage-apps-and-solutions/circular-dependencies-between-solutions.md

 If you want to remove the dependencies to be able to delete the solutions, remove the dependencies in the active layer, and then delete the solution.

 - Option 1: In the target environment, edit Component 2 and remove the dependency on Component 3 in the active layer.
 Deletion of Solution B is allowed now.
-Once Solution B is deleted, Solution A can be deleted too.
+Once Solution B is deleted, Solution A can also be deleted.

 - Option 2: In the target environment, edit Component 4 and remove the dependency on Component 1 in the active layer.
 Deletion of Solution A is allowed now.
-Once Solution A is deleted, Solution B can be deleted too.
+Once Solution A is deleted, Solution B can also be deleted.